0xAlec/infrastructure-notes/Networked Systems.md

 Depending on the mesh implementation, one proxy is added per node/host/VM.
 As a result, data plane proxies must be **fast** and **light** since we're adding 2 proxy hops to every call (one on server-side, one on client-side).
 These proxies will also consume resources (CPU/memory) in each pod, scaling linearly.
 Container orchestration is also necessary here to aggregate deployments and updates to the proxies.

-If this is the case, why add a mesh?
-Well, these meshes provide application-layer features like reliability (retries, timeouts, canaries), obervability (aggregation, metrics, latencies, request volumes, network topology), and security (mutual TLS, access management).
+Why add a service mesh?
+Well, it provides application-layer features like reliability (retries, timeouts, canaries), obervability (aggregation, metrics, latencies, request volumes, network topology), and security (mutual TLS, access management).

 Service meshes can provide a centralized and consistent way to manage these features across multiple instances, regardless of language, framework, or deployment platform. **Uniform across the stack and decoupled from application code**

 It's also possible to combine service mesh with gRPC interceptors to provide features like authentication, authorization, metrics/tracing.
-Internal metrics must be provided by application instrumentation like interceptors.

 While service meshes are typically implemented as a sidecar proxy for each service instance, interceptors are typically implemented as part of the service code and can add functionality to specific, individual service instances.

+**While service meshes can provide metrics like traffic + % of failed requests, internal metrics must be provided by application instrumentation specific to the individual service (e.g. interceptors).**

 ## OSI model